 This, however, would require you to get rid of the ExpressVPN firmware (which is itself a customised version of OpenWRT).

-While ExpressVPN usually enforces a limit of three simultaneous connections per account, that limit doesn’t hold for this router, and as we mentioned earlier, you can connect as many devices as your broadband can support, a real boon for households with loads of devices.
+While ExpressVPN usually enforces a limit of three simultaneous connections per account, that limit doesn’t hold for this router, and as we mentioned earlier, you can connect as many devices as your broadband can support, a real boon for households with loads of devices. (note that the router counts as one of the three connections).

 It’s worth noting that the only type of split tunnelling support is VPN (single location) or No VPN.
 Individual devices cannot have individual servers.